biohazardxxx/Crew-Composer/README.md

-# CrewAI Modular Config Template
+# Crew Composer

-A modular, configuration-driven template for building CrewAI apps that are easy to update, extend, and integrate with tools and MCP.
+A modular, configuration-driven composer for building CrewAI apps that are easy to update, extend, and integrate with tools and MCP.
 Ships with a Typer-based CLI and is compatible with the CrewAI CLI (`crewai run`).

 ## Features